Moosehead Breweries: History

 In June 2016, the company announced plans to build a small-batch brewery.
 In January 2017 however, Moosehead announced that the plan had been cancelled because it could not be achieved within the intended budget.

 In addition to overwhelming success, the Oland dynasty has also experienced tragedy with the Murder of Richard Oland who had been a Vice President of Moosehead until 1981.
 (Richard Oland had vied with his brother Derek for the control of Moosehead.
 Their father, P.W.
 Oland, decided to select Derek to succeed him as president; Richard subsequently left the company.)

 On July 7, 2011, the body of 69-year-old Richard Oland was found dead in his Saint John office at the investment firm Far End Corp.
 Oland had been bludgeoned to death.
 His son Dennis Oland, a financial planner, was charged in 2015 with second degree murder.
 Throughout the high-profile court case, intimate details about the private lives of the entire family were revealed.
 On conviction in December 2015, Dennis Oland was sentenced to life in prison, with no possibility of parole for at least 10 years.

 Less than a year later, in October 2016, the New Brunswick Court of Appeal threw out his conviction based on errors made by the trial judge, and ordered a new trial.
 The Crown attorneys said they would ask the Supreme Court of Canada for leave to appeal the lower court ruling; the defense said it might request a full acquittal from the Supreme Court.

 In 2018, the company decided to redesign the labeling of its products for a "fresh and modern look and to attract millennial consumers while not alienating an older demographic", starting in April.
 At the time, Moosehead products had a 4% market share in Canada, and 5% in the province of Ontario.

 In 2019, the Canadian Premier League announced that Moosehead would be the official domestic brewery for the league.

+In 2025, Moosehead Breweries introduced the "Presidential Pack", which contained 1,461 cans of Canadian lagers.
+The pack was promoted as a way to endure political uncertainty and was available for purchase on the brewery’s website for CAD 3,490 plus tax and deposit.